Welcome on board!

 LESSON OVERVIEW

-In this lesson about onboarding, students discuss their experience, watch the video, and practise modal verbs of possibility (must, might, can’t).
+In this lesson about onboarding, students discuss their experience, watch the video, and practise modal verbs of possibility and deduction (must, might, can’t).
 They also read a dialogue and create a similar one.

 A2 / Pre‐Intermediate